Related ToolsGithubGitlabGithub Copilot

 Best For: Teams heavily invested in Jira, Confluence, and the Atlassian ecosystem.
 If you’re already paying for Atlassian tools, Bitbucket provides the tightest integration.

-Which Version Control Tool Should You Choose?
+Best Picks by Use Case: Which Version Control Tool Should You Choose

 For AI-powered development: GitHub + Copilot.
 The 50% coding time savings and industry-leading AI features justify the Copilot subscription cost.